Trump vows 'severe punishment' if Saudi Arabia killed missing journalist

 Breaking News Emails

-President Donald Trump said on Saturday that Saudi Arabia could face "severe punishment" if it's confirmed that missing journalist Jamal Khashoggi was killed inside the Saudi consulate in Istanbul.
+President Donald Trump said Saudi Arabia could face "severe punishment" if it's confirmed that missing journalist Jamal Khashoggi was killed inside the Saudi consulate in Istanbul.

-"We're going to get to the bottom of it and there will be severe punishment," Trump said in excerpts of an interview with CBS' "60 Minutes" released on Saturday morning.
+"We're going to get to the bottom of it and there will be severe punishment," Trump said in excerpts of an interview with CBS' "60 Minutes," which was conducted Thursday and released on Saturday morning.

 Asked whether Saudi Crown Prince Mohammed bin Salman gave an order to kill Khashoggi, Trump said "nobody knows yet, but we'll probably be able to find out."

-Note: CORRECTION (Oct.
-14, 2018, 8:25 p.m.
-ET): An earlier version of this article misstated the day President Donald Trump was interviewed by CBS's "60 Minutes."
-The interview was conducted Thursday, not Saturday.